About Perth

 Cultural Etiquette and Customs

-- Respect for Indigenous Culture: Australia has a rich Aboriginal heritage, and it's important to acknowledge and respect the traditional owners of the land.
-Take the time to learn about the local indigenous culture and history, and show respect when visiting sacred sites.
+- Respect for Indigenous Culture: Australia has a rich Indigenous heritage, and it's important to show respect for the traditional owners of the land, the Noongar people, by acknowledging their culture and history.

 #